causalClaims/causalClaims/index.md

 Visit our [Codalab](https://codalab.lisn.upsaclay.fr/competitions/6284?secret_key=effe6a1c-447e-4407-9085-e2168f92d4ea#learn_the_details-evaluation) website for more instruction and access to the sample dataset.

 ### Sample dataset
-  To use the dataset - you will need to folow the steps given in the provided script.
+ To obtain the dataset - you will need to folow the steps given in the provided script on this [Google Drive link](https://drive.google.com/drive/folders/16SI3MlOyOLflVIeYkAUDTKJLuwerZ4Zj?usp=sharing) .
 We are only giving reddit post ids along with our annotations.
 The task participants can use the provided script to obtain the dataset.
-Please go to this medium post if you have need help with creation on reddit credential needed in the script.
+Please go to [this medium post](https://towardsdatascience.com/scraping-reddit-data-1c0af3040768) if you have need help with creation on reddit credential needed in the script.
 Also read about argeparse library as it is needed for the provided script.

+ The dataset provided here is same as the dataset in Codalab page but participants will need to join the competition.

 ### Evaluation
 We will evaluate submissions on class-wise F1 scores (macro-averaged for leaderboard).